-Adding/Dropping Courses After Enrollment
+Adding/Dropping Courses After Enrolment

-After the initial enrollment, a student can only add or delete courses without academic penalty before the deadlines specified in the Academic Calendar (p.
+After the initial enrolment, a student can only add or delete courses without academic penalty before the deadlines specified in the academic calendar (p.
 6).
 Failure to observe these deadlines will not be a basis for a petition to drop a course.
 A student wishing to add a course after the deadline, with the Arts and Science exception noted in the following section, must petition to do so.

-Adding Arts & Science Courses After The Last Date To Enrol
+Adding Arts & Science Courses After The Last Date to Enrol

-Course adds and section changes will NOT be accepted after the last date to enrol in a course as specified in the Academic Calendar (p.
+Course adds and section changes will NOT be accepted after the last date to enrol in a course as specified in the academic calendar (p.
 6).
-Arts and Science courses may have limited enrollment because of room capacities or because of departmental policy for pedagogical reasons.
+Arts and Science courses may have limited enrolment because of room capacities or because of departmental policy for pedagogical reasons.
 In either case, if a course or section is full on the last date to add courses, no additional students will be enrolled.
-Course instructors do NOT have the authority to enrol students in an arts and science course or section and a letter of acceptance from the instructor will not enable a student to enrol.
+Course instructors do NOT have the authority to enrol students in an Arts and Science course or section and a letter of acceptance from the instructor will not enable a student to enrol.

-Course & Waiting List Monitoring
+Course and Waiting List Monitoring